SCAGuard/SCAGuard/README.md

 ### E1: Classification of mutated-variants.
 The mutated-variant classification task is to classify mutated variants when some of them are known to the defender.
 The details are as follows:
-- SVM-NW, LR-NW and KNN-MLFM: we perform 10-fold cross validation on 4 attack types (i.e., FR-F, PPF, S-FR and S-PP) and benign programs to obtain the best model with the best parameters.
+- SVM-NW, LR-NW and KNN-MLFM: we perform 10-fold cross validation on 4 attack types (i.e., FR-F, PPF, S-FR and S-PP) and benign programs to obtain the best model with the fine-tuned parameters.
 - SCAGUARD: we randomly choose only 1 PoC for each of 4 attack types for attack behavior modeling.
 - SCADET: uses its designated rules.

-Then, let the trained models, SCAGuard, and SCADET classify the 40×5 samples that randomly chosen from FR-F, PPF, S-FR, S-PP and benign programs (40 samples per type are chosen).
+Then, let the trained models, SCAGuard, and SCADET classify the 40×5 samples that randomly chosen from FR-F, PPF, S-FR, S-PP and benign programs (40 samples were chosen for each type).

 ### E2: Classification of Spectre-like variants.
 The Spectre-like variant classification task is to classify spectre-like variants when only their non-spectre-like counterparts are known to the defender.
 The details are as follows: